Resources for researchers

-ORCA - Online Research@Cardiff - will be used as the main repository for collecting the University's research outputs for REF 2014.
+ORCA - Online Research@Cardiff was used as the main repository for collecting the University's research outputs for REF 2014.
 Researchers at Cardiff can continue to add their research outputs to ORCA and this can be done quickly and easily using the Manage My Publications tool.
 Log into the Portal and click on the Research tab to use Manage My Publications.

 Targeted resources for NHS users